softworkz/embyuserwiki/Media-Browser-Connect.md

 Once the invitation is accepted, you're ready to start using their server.
 [Download any Media Browser app](http://mediabrowser.tv/download) and sign in using your Media Browser username or email address.
 Or try the [online web app](http://app.mediabrowser.tv), which doesn't require any installation.

+## Server Not Listed?

+If your server isn't listed when you sign in with Connect, then it means you haven't yet linked your server to Media Browser Connect.
+See the below guide for administrators for details.

 ## Guide for Administrators

 If you're the administrator of a Media Browser server, the Connect feature makes it easier than ever to invite your family and friends to share your media.